Psy-Fer/interARTIC/README.md

 cd interartic_bin
 ./run.sh
 ```

+**IMPORTANT: Make sure the interARTIC binaries reside at a location with no white characters and non-ASCII charcaters in directory names**

 To launch the interARTIC web interface, visit [http://127.0.0.1:5000](http://127.0.0.1:5000) on your browser.
 Make sure you keep the terminal open to keep interARTIC running.